mkmconnects-byte/LibraryManagementSystem-LMS/README.md

 ---

 ## Note
-Feel free to donwload the app, use to your personal preference and edit the code to your need.
+Feel free to donwload the application, use to your personal preference and edit the code to your need.

+---

+## Status
+Completed ✔